 Currently our preferred material is Hydra-Net radial cut made in Dimension Polyant in Germany.
 This material offers the shape holding performance of a laminate, with durability and overall life exceeding the best dacron.
 This makes it the Rolls Royce of long distance tropical cruising materials.

-To date the cross-cut woven exotics haven't shown any great advantage over a 100% polyester sail with the same bias stretch as in any type of cross cut construction.
+To date most of the cross-cut woven exotics haven't shown any great advantage over a 100% polyester sail.
+The exception is the new Nautoshere polyester/dyneema blend, which has a super tight weave.
 Some of the low cost "vectran" hybrids are even outperformed by quality 100% polyester wovens.

 Laminated polyester and exotic fibers